Another Day Comes (Another Day Goes): Critical reception

 Upon its release, Phil McNeill of Number One considered "Another Day Comes (Another Day Goes)" to be "interesting" and predicted it would be a hit.
 He added, "This is kind of arhythmical, shuffling along at bewildering speed with a gospel chorus and trumpet solo."
 John Lee of the Huddersfield Daily Examiner felt Dee had "done better than this" in the past.
 He described the song as "a strange mix of styles" and "a pale imitation of Eurythmics, crossed with Kate Bush".
 He added that Dee's vocals sounded like "the female equivalent of Chris Rea".
 Music & Media picked the song as one of their "sure hits" in their issue of 22 February 1986.

 Jerry Smith of Music Week stated that, despite Stewart's heavy involvement and appearances from Hugh Masekela on trumpet and Feargal Sharkey on backing vocals, it "still sounds like a sub-standard Eurythmics number".
 He added, "It would no doubt have benefited by having gone the whole way by using Annie Lennox as it doesn't suit Dee's voice."
+Edwin Pouncey of Sounds noted how Dee "sound[s] pretty similar" to Lennox, with a "House of Whipcord rhythm section sweating behind [her]".
 Penny Reel of NME called it an "ugly, monotonous and cliché-ridden high energy dirge" with "a nod in the direction of Eurythmics".
 She added that Dee "performs [it] with what [she] probably likes to think of as passion, or a prolonged screech to you and me".